mpv-player/mpv/DOCS/man/input.rst

         Select the subtitle.
 If a subtitle with the same filename was already added, that one is selected, instead of loading a duplicate entry.
-        (In this case, title/language are ignored, and if the was changed since it was loaded, these changes won't be reflected.)
+        (In this case, title/language are ignored, and if the file has changed since it was loaded, these changes won't be reflected.)

     The ``title`` argument sets the track title in the UI.